The Princeton Review: Criminal and civil proceedings (2013)

 Following the 2012 settlement, the U.S. Attorney’s Office for the Southern District of New York announced a number of civil and criminal actions against individuals involved in the fraudulent SES reimbursement scheme.
 Ana Azocar and Zorayma Azocar, former Site Managers and later Directors of The Princeton Review’s SES program in New York City, pled guilty to fraud charges and settled civil claims brought against them.
 Zorayma Azocar entered her plea on January 11, 2013, and Ana Azocar on January 15, 2013.
 Robert Stephen Green, a former Director and Vice President of The Princeton Review, also settled civil claims related to the same scheme.

 Student data breach lawsuit

 The Princeton Review was also involved in a class action lawsuit after the personal data—including Social Security numbers—of students was inadvertently made publicly accessible on its website.
 The law firm Shapiro Haber & Urmy LLP represented a class of affected students and alleged claims of negligence, breach of contract, and unfair trade practices.
 A settlement was reached in which the company agreed to provide identity protection services, including credit monitoring and identity theft insurance, for up to three years.

 Criticisms

-Consumer complaints

-Test preparation providers have been criticized in the past on the grounds that their courses claim larger score increases than they deliver.
-Customer dissatisfaction is a recurring theme in public reviews.
-Many students and parents have reported frustration with the company’s money-back guarantee policies, citing fine print that made the guarantee difficult to claim.
-Online platforms such as Yelp and Trustpilot feature numerous accounts of customers being denied refunds despite meeting advertised criteria.
-Some reviewers have also pointed to poor communication, billing issues, and difficulties navigating the company’s customer support system.

-Employee complaints

-In addition to consumer complaints, some former employees have voiced concerns on platforms like Glassdoor and Indeed about low pay, lack of advancement opportunities, and a focus on sales targets over educational support.
-While some praised the flexibility and student interaction aspects of the job, others characterized the workplace culture as exploitative and disorganized.